-First, have you ever asked, Why do dogs age faster than humans?
+Have you ever asked yourself, “why do dogs age faster than humans?”

-However, there’s one factor we as pet owners have more control over than we think… and that’s inflammation.
+That said, there’s one factor we pet owners have more control over than we think… and that’s inflammation.

 As we mentioned earlier, not all inflammation is bad.
-In fact, a healthy dog will produce acute inflammation when addressing injuries, infections, and toxins that enter into their body.
+In fact, a healthy dog will produce acute inflammation when addressing injuries, infections, and toxins that enter the body.

-Chronic inflammation lingers for months or even years.
+Chronic inflammation lingers for months, even years.
 Not only will it prevent your dog from healing properly, but it can keep their body in a state of constant alert.

 Pretty scary, right?